 Artificial intelligence: a killer app for edge computing?

-Artificial intelligence and edge computing are both buzzwords within the industry in their own right.
-But, they should also be considered together – AI as a key use case for edge computing, and edge computing as a key enabler for AI to deliver on performance and keep costs down.
+Artificial intelligence and edge computing becoming increasingly intertwined – AI as a key use case for edge computing, and edge computing as a key enabler for AI to deliver on performance and keep costs down.

 Artificial intelligence (AI) is a data-heavy, compute-intensive technology – a perfect candidate for edge computing.
 Edge benefits AI by helping overcome the technological challenges associated with AI-enabled applications and it is specifically well positioned to deliver on:

-1. Reduced data transfer to the central cloud – machine learning algorithms must ingest very large amounts of data in order to detect trends and provide accurate recommendations.
+1. Reduced data transfer to the central cloud machine learning algorithms must ingest very large amounts of data in order to detect trends and provide accurate recommendations.
 Rather than streaming all of this to the cloud, more processing can happen at the edge, thus reducing backhaul costs.
 This is particularly important for use cases which require analysis of high-definition video, where streaming to the cloud would need huge amounts of bandwidth.
+Edge computing helps in reducing the strain on central cloud resources and networking, ensuring that the infrastructure is optimised and scalable.

-3. Local data storage and processing – by using edge computing, sensitive or proprietary information, such as customer location data, is stored locally rather than in the cloud.
-By performing AI at the edge, only aggregated data sets and key insights need to be streamed to the cloud and the rest of the data is remains local.
+3. Local data storage and processing – with edge computing, sensitive or proprietary information, such as customer location data, can be stored locally rather than in the cloud.
+By performing AI inferencing or model fine-tuning at the edge, only parsed data and key insights is streamed to the cloud while the raw data remains local.
+This mitigates enterprise vulnerability to security threats and plays a crucial role in ensuring compliance with stringent regulatory standards in highly regulated industries.
+Additionally, local processing helps enterprises to better manage data lifecycle costs and overreliance on cloud compute.

 Why would you use edge computing for AI and advanced data analytics?

-Currently, where artificial intelligence is used, it is either happening on a device (e.g. on smartphones for virtual assistants like Siri or Cortana) or in the cloud.
+Currently, most AI inferencing is happening on a device (e.g. on smartphones for virtual assistants like Siri or Cortana) or in the cloud, and most AI model training is happening in the cloud.
 On-device AI has real limitations for IoT use cases where devices are unlikely to have the compute, storage or battery power to ingest, label and analyse very large amounts of data.
 On top of this, machine learning algorithms must be fed massive amounts of data aggregated from many devices (rather than just one) for outcomes to be accurate and useful.

 See how STL can help you capitalise on the edge computing opportunity